noncomputable/AgentMaps/index.md

 ### Acknowledgements

-I've only had a few extended conversations which involved me talking and thinking about this project outloud over the last few months, and those probably influenced how I went forward with it.
+I've only had a few extended conversations talking and thinking about this project outloud over the last few months, and those probably influenced how I went forward with it.
 The people I've had those discussions with are:

 * I. ("Wheels") Errati
 * M. ("dont ask me, ask gagan") Singh